 Be aware that there are different types of Electric Vehicle (EV) Chargers.
-There are 2 basic types of EV chargers for home use: Level 1 and Level 2.
+There are 2 basic types of EV chargers for home use (Level 1 and Level 2).
 Level 1 Chargers are smaller units that plug directly into a standard 120 volt receptacle outlet.
 These types of chargers typically require a longer period of time to recharge the vehicle.
 As long as the receptacle outlet being used to plug-in the Level 1 Charger is existing, there is no requirement to secure a permit from the Building and Safety Division.
 On the other hand, if you will be installing a new 120 volt receptacle outlet for the charger, you will need to obtain a permit - but you will not need to provide any plans or electrical load calculations as would be required for the more powerful Level 2 type charging systems.

-A Level 2 EV charging system requires a 240 volt electrical circuit and charges the vehicle battery much faster than a Level 1 charger.
-Level 2 charger installations typically require an electrical permit and inspections of the installation.
+A Level 2 EV Charging system requires 240 volt and charges the vehicle much faster than a Level 1 Charger.
+Level 2 Chargers installations require permits.
 In order to obtain the permit you will need to provide some basic information to show that your existing electrical service can handle the added load.

 What information do I need to provide in order to obtain the permit?
-This Residential EV

-Charger Permit Guideline has been developed to streamline the permit, installation and inspection process.
-In most cases, you or your contractor merely need to fill-in the blanks on this document, attach the manufacturer's installation instructions and charger specifications and submit it to the Building and Safety Department for an over-the- counter review and permit issuance.
-If the information provided and the proposal complies with the applicable codes, the review and approval process can usually be performed over-the-counter.
+This Residential EV Charger Permit Guideline has been developed to streamline the permit, installation and inspection process.
+In most cases, you or your contractor merely need to fill-in the blanks on this document, attach the manufacturer's installation instructions and charger specifications and submit it to the Building and Safety Division for an over-the-counter review and permit issuance.
+If all of the information is provided and the proposal complies with the applicable codes, the review and approval process will only take a few minutes.
 Once the permit is issued, the installation may begin.
-When the installation is complete, an inspection of the work must be scheduled with the Building Inspector.
-Keep in mind that someone will need to be present during the inspection so that the Building Inspector can access the location of the electrical meter and EV charger (typically in the garage).
+When the installation is complete an inspection of the work will be scheduled with the Building Inspector upon request.
+Inspections are typically performed on the work day following your request for inspection.
+Keep in mind that someone will need to be present during the inspection so that the Building Inspector can access the location of the EV Charger (typically in the garage).

-Installing a Level 2 EV Charging system often requires changes to building's electrical wiring.
-Before installing the EV charging equipment and the associated wiring, talk to your EV manufacturer about the electrical requirements for the charger unit to be installed at your home.
+Installing a Level 2 EV Charging system often requires changes to building wiring and utility electric services.
+Before installing charging equipment and associated infrastructure, talk to your EV manufacturer for information about what you need to charge your vehicle.